-Rebecca is also in charge of communications and marketing at the League, managing the distribution of the League's newsletter and quarterly journal, and content of social media and website.
+Rebecca is also in charge of communications and marketing at the League, managing the content and distribution of the League's newsletter, social media and website.
 Additionally, she serves as the assistant editor of the National Civic Review, managing the online design of the quarterly publication, as well as distribution.

 Rebecca has over eight years of project management experience.
 She worked in the access department at the National Hospice & Palliative Care Organization (NHPCO) from 2011-2015, where she helped expand the access to quality end-of-life care to typically underserved populations.
 Rebecca left NHPCO to pursue a passion of international service and travel with the Peace Corps.
 During her service in Botswana from 2015-2017, Rebecca helped to coordinate her village’s HIV/AIDS intervention plan.
 Additionally, she was part of a team which solicited a U.S. Embassy grant to fund and open a community youth center.

 Rebecca was raised in Oklahoma and attended William Jewell College in Liberty, MO where she earned her B.A. in political science, international relations and critical thought and inquiry.